teddyling/RecipeNE/README.md

 - Email confirmation
 - Leaving reviews
 - Changing username/password/sign-in email

-Some features will be added in the future:
+Some features will be added in the future：
 - User-customized avatars.
 - User modification/deletion of comments.
 While developing this website, security has been given top priority.
 RecipeNE employs the following security measures:
 - HTTP-only cookie JWT-based authentication
 - DDOS attack prevention